David Blass PhD, Dip Analyt Psych

 My work is based on the methods and insights of the psychologist CG Jung.

-Many people experience psychological distress during their lives.
-Sometimes this due to a difficult or traumatic childhood, trauma in later life or the difficulties and pressures of everyday living.
+Many, perhaps most people experience psychological distress during their lives.
+Sometimes this due to a difficult or traumatic childhood, trauma in later life or the difficulties and pressures of everyday living, working and relationships.

 The therapeutic process involves bringing to consciousness the unconscious aspects of a person’s problems.
 One of the main ways of doing this by is the analysis of dreams, and the use of creative imagination and visualisation.